klondono/PSR.Admin.Client/README.md

 ## PA Notes

 The ng2-toastr package does not allow for global setting of positionClass for toastr messages.
 Therefore, the default positionClass was set to 'toast-bottom-full-width' in node_modules\ng2-toastr\src\toast-options.js

+Please refer to the PSR.Admin.Services repo for the api that this project consumes